ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 In the following for consistency we retain $k$ as the number of epochs, and use $T := k / r$ to denote the number of compositions / steps / minibatches.
-With Conjecture 0 we have:
+With Claim 26 we have:

 **Claim 28**.
 Assuming Conjecture 2 is true.
 Let $\epsilon, c_1, c_2 > 0$,
 $r \le c_1 \sigma^{-1}$,